chenx/ExpressionValidatorLib/README.md

 ----------------------
 You can use it either as a library (<a href="https://github.com/chenx/ExpressionValidatorLib/blob/master/ExpressionValidatorLib/ExpressionValidatorLib/output/Release/ExpressionValidatorLib.dll">ExpressionValidatorLib.dll</a>), or as a class file (<a href="https://github.com/chenx/ExpressionValidatorLib/blob/master/ExpressionValidatorLib/ExpressionValidatorLib/ExprValidator.cs">ExprValidator.cs</a>).

+To use the validator, create an object and call method Validate().
+It will return either True or False.

+Call method Message() to show validation message (error or trace information) in detail.

+Set Trace on to show entrance of functions.

+Use varType to set Variable type (type1 or type2, see below).

 Implementation detail
 ------------